MicrosoftDocs/biztalk-docs/biztalk/technical-guides/optimizing-filegroups-for-the-databases2.md

 ## Overview
  Every BizTalk Server solution will eventually encounter file I/O contention as throughput is increased.
 The I/O subsystem, or storage engine, is a key component of any relational database.
 A successful database implementation typically requires careful planning at the early stages of a project.
 This planning should include consideration of the following issues:

 -   What type of disk hardware to use, such as RAID (redundant array of independent disks) devices.
-For more information about using a RAID hardware solution, see [About Hardware-based solutions](http://go.microsoft.com/fwlink/?LinkID=113944) (http://go.microsoft.com/fwlink/?LinkID=113944) in the SQL Server Books Online.

 -   How to apportion data on the disks using files and filegroups.
-For more information about using files and filegroups in SQL Server 2008 R2, see [Using Files and Filegroups](http://go.microsoft.com/fwlink/?LinkID=69369) (http://go.microsoft.com/fwlink/?LinkID=69369) and [Understanding Files and Filegroups](http://go.microsoft.com/fwlink/?LinkID=96447) (http://go.microsoft.com/fwlink/?LinkID=96447) in the SQL Server Books Online.
+For more information about using files and filegroups in SQL Server, see [Database Files and Filegroups](https://docs.microsoft.com/sql/relational-databases/databases/database-files-and-filegroups).

 -   Implementing the optimal index design for improving performance when accessing data.
-For more information about designing indexes, see [Designing Indexes](http://go.microsoft.com/fwlink/?LinkID=96457) (http://go.microsoft.com/fwlink/?LinkID=96457) in the SQL Server Books Online.
+For more information about designing indexes, see [Designing Indexes](https://docs.microsoft.com/sql/relational-databases/sql-server-index-design-guide).

 -   How to set SQL Server configuration parameters for optimal performance.
-For more information about setting optimal configuration parameters for SQL Server, see [Optimizing Server Performance](http://go.microsoft.com/fwlink/?LinkID=71418) (http://go.microsoft.com/fwlink/?LinkID=71418) in the SQL Server Books Online.
+For more information about setting optimal configuration parameters for SQL Server, see [Server Configuration Options](https://docs.microsoft.com/sql/database-engine/configure-windows/server-configuration-options-sql-server).

  One of the primary design goals of BizTalk Server is to ensure that a message is **never** lost.
 In order to mitigate the possibility of message loss, messages are frequently written to the MessageBox database as the message is processed.
 When messages are processed by an orchestration, the message is written to the MessageBox database at every persistence point in the orchestration.
 These persistence points cause the MessageBox to write the message and related state to physical disk.
 At higher throughputs, this persistence can result in considerable disk contention and can potentially become a bottleneck.